Rick's Daily Tips

 4 – Toggle the Use the PrtScn button to open screen snipping setting to On.

 That’s all there is to it.
-The next time you want to select a specific portion of the screen for a screenshot, simply press the Print Screen key.
-The Snipping Tool with open right up!
+The next time you want to select a specific portion of the screen for a screenshot, simply press the Print Screen key. and the Snipping Tool with open right up.

 And by the way, this change doesn’t affect the other functions of the Print Screen key.
 For example, you’ll still be able to press Alt+Print Screen to take a screenshot of just the currently active window.